menglongguo/website/_projects/BlueRobot.md

 ---

 *Blue* is a low-cost, human-size, and compliant 7 degree of freedom arm with a 2kg payload.
-It was developed from scratch in the [Robot Learning Lab](http://rll.berkeley.edu/) under [Professor Pieter Abbeel](https://people.eecs.berkeley.edu/~pabbeel/) as a low-cost platform to democratize robotic research.
+It was developed in the [Robot Learning Lab](http://rll.berkeley.edu/) under [Professor Pieter Abbeel](https://people.eecs.berkeley.edu/~pabbeel/) as a low-cost platform to democratize robotic research.
-I worked on this project from my 3rd to final year of my undergraduate degree.
+I worked on this project from my 3rd to final year of my bachelor at Berkeley.
 What began in 2017 as a concept, is now a platform available for researchers (more information is available [here](https://www.berkeleyopenarms.org/)).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RCQNIgySaYw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>